 Vanessa is the author of three memoirs — Tantric Afternoons and the award-winning Don’t Hit Me and Without My Consent.
 In 2021, Don’t Hit Me was turned into an audiobook and Vanessa was signed by Authors Republic in Canada.
-The audiobook is distributed on platforms such as Audible, Google Play, Barnes & Noble and others.

 Vanessa regularly collaborates with acclaimed German artist, van Rijn on limited edition art and poetry books and Vanessa’s film essay ‘Empire of The Ants’ was included in the 2017 Belgium movie guide: When Animals Attack: The 70 Best Horror Movies With Killer Animals.

 Vanessa suffers from Endometriosis and has used her writing to create awareness about the disorder.
 She wrote a play titled If A Bloke Had Endo.
 It was performed at the Box Hill Hospital to an audience of doctors, international experts and politicians.
 Vanessa’s essays have been published in the medical journal, Endo Issues.
 Additionally, Vanessa was invited to write a column about Endometriosis for the Huff Post.